 The car was found burnt out in Silver Jubilee Park in Kingsbury on 19 February.

 DCI Richard Leonard said “I need to hear from any witnesses or anyone with information about this tragic murder – if you know anything that may be significant, please get in touch.

 “In particular, I need to find out more information about a car – a black Ford Mondeo, – which was seen on CCTV driving away from the scene and found burnt out in Silver Jubilee Park, NW9 on 19 February.

 “I believe this car was used in an initial attempt to injure Drekwon in a collision on Preston Road.
 After the Mondeo had been driven at him, Drekwon ran away and was chased by four suspects who had got out of the car, before being caught and fatally stabbed.

 “We have to yet to establish who was using this Mondeo in the days leading up to the murder, and I am appealing for anyone who may have seen it to get in touch.”

 Call the incident room on 020 8721 4622 or provide information anonymously to Crimestoppers on 0800 555 111.

-Matthias Poleon, 27, was shot on his doorstep in Bedford Hill, Balham, at around 10.50pm on 17 June.
+Matthias Poleon, 27, was shot on the front drive of his home in Bedford Hill, Balham, at around 10.50pm on 17 June.

 He was taken to hospital but was pronounced dead at 11.36pm.
 A postmortem gave the cause of death as gunshot wound to the chest.

-Police said Matthias was leaving his home when he was shot by two suspects wearing facemasks.
+Police said Matthias was attacked without warning by two suspects wearing facemasks.